-In conclusion, we have proposed a novel algorithm to track organelles in microscopy video, which can automatically reconstruct the trajectories.
-This method can optimize the parameters of organelles based on images, combine your predictions with observations in estimating organelle movement, and link organelles based on topological analysis.
-However, it cannot do the tracking job perfectly in the case when more organelles collide or stick together.
-We are planning to refine it by using more accuracy method to detect the peaks and apply more fancy filtering process to improve the tracking result.
+In conclusion, we have proposed a novel algorithm to track organelles in microscopy video.
+Our intracellular tracking algorithm can automatically reconstruct organelle trajectories.
+This method can optimize parameters of organelles based on data captured in images.
+Our Bayesian framework allows researchers to combine their predictions with observations in estimating organelle movement.
+We link the organelles in time and space with topological analysis.
+A drawback of this algorithm is that it can fail in cases where organelles collide or stick together.
+We are planning to refine our method by using more specific methods to detect image peaks and apply more elaborate filtering processes to reduce initial image noise.
+Combined, these improvements should substantially benefit resultant accuracy.

 References